Institute of Transport Administration: Activities

 IoTA's main role and function is dedication to training and education, ensuring that those active in transport management and administration are kept up to date with current legislation and requirements of the various statutory bodies.
 Most of its work concentrates on road transport, both freight and passenger.

-It runs a Training Consortium, which is authorised by the government's DVSA Training Accreditation (previously an arms-length body called JAUPT) to conduct Driver Certificate of Professional Competence (DCPC) training.
+It runs a Training Consortium, which is authorised by the government's DVSA Training Accreditation (previously an arm's-length body called JAUPT) to conduct Driver Certificate of Professional Competence (DCPC) training.
 This must be undertaken by every lorry, bus and coach driver in order for them to retain their qualification with one day's training once a year.
 Legislation permits DCPC to be postponed, but by the end of the fifth year all 35-hours training must be complete, or the licence is not renewed.

 Also offered is Operator Licence Awareness Training aimed at Company Directors, Partners and Proprietors and provides an overview of Operator Licence requirements to re-affirm the undertakings given to the Traffic Commissioner when applying for an ‘O’ Licence.
 IoTA is a body recognised by the Traffic Commissioners to deliver this training.

 The Consortium also provides Fleet Operator Compliance Audit services which meet the requirements of the relevant competent authorities.